akka/akka/akka-docs/rst/java/http/routing-dsl/directives/basic-directives/extractSettings.rst

 Extracts the ``RoutingSettings`` from the :class:`RequestContext`.

 By default the settings of the ``Http()`` extension running the route will be returned.
-It is possible to override the settings for specific sub-routes by using the :ref:`-withSettings-` directive.
+It is possible to override the settings for specific sub-routes by using the :ref:`-withSettings-java-` directive.

 Example
 -------